 Almost everyone starting out with a new website will want either Shared Hosting or Managed WordPress Hosting (as opposed to a Dedicated Server or Virtual Private Server).
 Shared Hosting tends to be more flexible in terms of number of sites it can support, so if you intend to host more than one site on the same hosting plan, go with that option.

-2017 Update: I no longer recommend Godaddy as their service has gone drastically downhill.
+2017 Update: This post has been edited to remove Godaddy from my recommendations.
+I no longer recommend Godaddy as their service has gone drastically downhill.
 I believe them to be overselling their server space and relying too much on intense and un-clearable caching, resulting in a very frustrating development/set-up process.

 Dreamhost: this is what I use.
 I think they’re great, though they are a bit more expensive than GoDaddy, with Shared Hosting (as of this posting) running $8.95/mo and Managed WordPress Hosting at $19.95/mo.